eNMS-automation/eNMS/docs/source/advanced/recommended_practices.md

 - Run on failure only.

-If the Postprocessing logic expects a successful result (e.g., a text result from Netmiko Validation Service command) then the Postprocessing Mode should be set to **Run on success only**.
+If the Postprocessing logic expects a successful result (e.g., a text result from Netmiko Commands Service command) then the Postprocessing Mode should be set to **Run on success only**.

 When using mode **Always run**, add a guard condition around a failure result: